Five-year-old boy dies after five days trapped in well in Morocco

 Morocco well rescue: Five-year-old boy Rayan dies after five days trapped underground

+Morocco’s King Mohammed VI confirmed the death after a painstaking rescue operation

-Moroccan rescuers have pulled a five-year-old boy out of a deep well where he was trapped for four days.
+A five-year-old boy has died after he fell down deep well in northern Morocco and was trapped there for nearly five days.

-The boy, named by local media as Rayan, plunged 104ft through the well’s narrow opening in the town of Bab Berred near Chefchaouen on Tuesday – where thousands of people have been gathering to witness the rescue operation unfold.
+Rayan Awram plunged 104ft (32 metres) through the well’s narrow uncovered opening – in the village Ighran, near the town of Bab Berred in the Chefchaouen region, on Tuesday.

-On Saturday night, photos emerged of an ambulance taking Rayan to a hospital.

-But Morocco’s King Mohammed VI has confirmed that the boy passed away.
+On Saturday night, Morocco’s King Mohammed VI confirmed that the boy had passed away.

+Thousands of people had been gathering to witness the huge rescue operation unfold, that was carried out amid fears of a landslide because of the mix of rocky and sandy earth.

+But sadly Rayan died before rescuers reached him, two government officials said.

+An ambulance was seen going to a hospital after the body was retrieved, according to photos on social media and Moroccan state news.

+King Mohammed VI had called Rayan’s parents Khaled Awram and Wassima Kharchich, an official royal statement tweeted by Moroccan TV channel 2M said.

-Moroccan TV channel 2M tweeted an official royal statement saying that King Mohammed VI had called Rayan’s parents to “express his deepest condolences and sincere sympathy to all members of the family of the deceased in this painful affliction”.
+He called them to “express his deepest condolences and sincere sympathy to all members of the family of the deceased in this painful affliction”, the statement says.

 The statement adds: “He also expressed his appreciation for the tireless efforts made by the various authorities and public forces, and the collective activities, and for the strong solidarity and broad sympathy received by the family of the deceased, from various Moroccan groups and families, in this painful circumstance.

-“In conclusion, His Majesty the King assured the family of the deceased, his sympathy and unwavering care.”
+“In conclusion, His Majesty the King assured the family of the deceased his sympathy and unwavering care.”

+One of the rescuers, Ali El Jajaoui – known locally as Ali Sahrawi – was in charge of the manual excavation.

+A member of the team worked for 22 hours without stopping, declaring: “My comfort will be to watch Rayan in the arms of his parents.”

 Register for free to continue reading